mgnfy-view/the-knights-quest/README.md

 pnpm install
 ```

-Start the server to run the game locally with
+Start the server to run the game locally

 ```shell
 pnpm run dev